Wyze Cam's $20 Camera Is A Shocker (In A Good Way)

 One of WyzeCam’s most enticing features is free cloud storage.
 As already discussed, it uses the cloud storage space to store event video clips for up to 14 days.
 To access saved videos, simply open the Wyze app, go to the Notifications tab, and select the date of the event you want to watch.
 The app lists all events from all cameras in chronological order, with each entry showing the time it was captured and the type of event detected (e.g., motion detection alert, sound detection alert).
 If you want to see events captured by a specific camera, just tap the drop-down that says “Alerts” and select the camera you want to view.

 Having 14 days of free cloud storage is great, but let’s not forget one important aspect: privacy.
 Are your videos safe in the cloud?
-I’m no expert in hacking, so I can’t tell you whether the cloud is secure or not.
+We're no expert in hacking, so we can’t tell you whether the cloud is secure or not.
 However, according to WyzeCam, when videos are sent to the cloud, they are encrypted using end-to-end encryption.
 If that’s true, WyzeCam is one of the very few cameras that use E2EE.
 In fact, we’ve only reviewed one other E2EE camera.
 Also, WyzeCam’s cloud storage platform is hosted by Amazon (Amazon Web Services), which when managed correctly, can be pretty secure according to IT professionals.

 - 14-Day Free Storage